 will be like we cannot even think, let alone say or write.
 But this I know, that nothing at all will be missing that you would wish to be there, and nothing at all will be there that you would not wish to be.
 So there will be no discord, no envy, no tribulation, no temptation, no variable weather, no overcast skies, no suspicion, no ambition, no adulation, no detraction, no sickness, no old age, no death, no poverty, no darkness, no need to eat, drink, sleep, no tiredness, no weakness. kingdomof God

 What good then will be lacking?
 Where there is no mourning or weeping or pain or sadness, what can there be but perfect joy?
 What is there further for us to seek?
 To be sure, what surpasses all these things, that is the sight, the knowledge and the love of the Creator.
 Who can say anything of its beauty, of its light, of its sweetness?
 For God will be seen as God is, fulfilling the promise which tells us: “Those who love me will be loved by my Father, and I will love them and show myself to them.”
 From this vision will proceed that knowledge of which our Lord says, “This is eternal life, that they should know you are the one God, and him who you sent.”

 - ► 2011 (52)

 - Scott Endress

 - Houston, Texas, United States

 - Welcome!
 I serve Chapelwood, a United Methodist Church in Houston, Texas.
-Clergy are frequently present for others, but no one can offer what they don't havee.
+Clergy are frequently present for others, but no one can offer what we don't have..
 That's why if you're a clergy person, you need someone who will listen to you.
 Not the next closest person available, but rather someone like a spiritual director, a therapist, a peer who can be fully present to you.
-Hopefully, the links and posts you find here will give you ideas, humor, hope and encouragement.
+I hope the links and posts you find here will give you ideas, humor, hope and encouragement.
+Scott Endress